F3 managers discuss 2026 talent pipeline and barriers for female drivers

 Trident’s talent scouting

-“And then apart from him, driver coming from maybe staying from Formula 3 one more year, the driver who are willing to repeat the series or again a driver coming from the regional or GB3 series or this kind of championship.”
+“And then apart from him, [a] driver coming from [or] maybe staying from Formula 3 one more year, the driver who are willing to repeat the series or again a driver coming from the regional or GB3 series or this kind of championship.”

-Van Amersfoort Racing has similar strategy to Trident
+Van Amersfoort Racing takes a similar approach

 “Yeah, so we’ve been quite happy with our FRECA team, so yeah, that’s a natural area to look at, and then you keep an eye on all the different feeder series and identify any talent you can and progress from there really.